-- Sound alarm if not already activated.

-- Call 911 to report situation.

-- Grab 'FOOTBALL' /Vital Documentation, cell phone, and radios.

-- Evacuate building.

-- Move students clear of building.

-- Check to see if all students are accounted for.

-- Contact the District's Superintendent's Office and Chief Emergency Officer.

-- Set up command post away from the concerned area.

-- Wait for the fire department to arrive.

-- If necessary, institute an Off Site Evacuation and Reunification.

-- Utilize School Messenger
+- Sound alarm if not already activated. - Call 911 to report situation. - Grab 'FOOTBALL' /Vital Documentation, cell phone, and radios. - Evacuate building. - Move students clear of building (300 feet from building structure when possible) - Check to see if all students are accounted for. - Contact the District's Superintendent's Office and Chief Emergency Officer. - Set up command post away from the concerned area. - Wait for the fire department to arrive. - If necessary, institute an Off Site Evacuation and Reunification. - Utilizethe district's mass communication system.